MicrosoftDocs/azure-devops-docs/docs/reference/on-premises-xml-process-model.md

 ::: moniker-end

 > [!IMPORTANT]
-> Migration from XML to Inherited is not supported on the Azure DevOps Server.
-It is only supported on the Azure Devops Service.
+> Migration of projects or collections from Hosted XML to the inherited model is not support for Azure DevOps Server.
+It is only available on the Azure DevOps Sevice.
 >
 > To customize an Azure DevOps Services project, see [About process customization and inherited processes](../organizations/settings/work/inheritance-process-model.md).
 This article applies to on-premises deployments only.